TacticalMetaphysics/LiSE/manual.rst

 functions.
 Actions make some change to the state of the world, while Triggers look at the world once-per-turn and return a Boolean to show whether their Actions should happen.

-The connection between Trigger and Action is arbitrary; you can mix and match when you want.
-If you're doing it in the graphical interface, they look sort of like trading cards, so constructing a rule is like deckbuilding.
-Triggers and Actions exist independent of the game world, and can therefore be moved from one game to another without much fuss.
-I intend to include a fair number of them with the release version of LiSE, so that you can throw together a toy sim without really writing any code.

 Architecture
 ------------